 [Your program name] Lights On Afterschool Rally Features Mayor, Business Leaders Hundreds Join Call for "Afterschool for All"

-[Add specifics, similar to the following]: Participants in [your program]'s Lights On Afterschool event saw students write messages to the next president ahead of the upcoming election, while [insert names of any leaders in attendance, such as your mayor, school officials, business leaders], parents and students discussed the importance of afterschool programs.
+[Add specifics, similar to the following]: Participants in [your program]'s Lights On Afterschool event saw students write messages to their elected officials, while [insert names of any leaders in attendance, such as your mayor, school officials, business leaders], parents and students discussed the importance of afterschool programs.
 Organized by the Afterschool Alliance, Lights On Afterschool has been celebrated annually since 2000.
 This year, more than one million Americans demonstrated their support for afterschool by taking part in the only nationwide rally for afterschool programs.

 Yet, demand for afterschool programs continues to far outpace the supply of existing programs.
 Data from America After 3PM, the research series on afterschool programs commissioned by the Afterschool Alliance, shows a vast unmet demand for afterschool programs nationwide.
 In [your state], [click to find number for your state] children participate in an afterschool program, yet [click to find number for your state] would be enrolled if a program were available.
 Further, [click to find number for your state] percent of [your state]’s parents satisfied with their child’s afterschool program, and [click to find number for your state] percent agree that afterschool programs give working parents peace of mind.
 More work needs to be done to meet the great need for afterschool programs that keep [your state’s] kids safe, inspire them to learn and help working families.